rhizomatics/signalk-einklabel-plugin/README.md

 ### Non-Textual Fields (Images)

 The same `<desc>` mechanism works on an `<image>` element instead of a `<text>` element, for a value that's better shown as a picture than as text - a moon phase icon, a wind direction arrow, a weather condition glyph, and so on.
-Rather than substituting text, the resolved value picks one of a directory of `.svg` files to embed, by an extra required `assets=` key naming that directory (resolved relative to the template file itself, so a bundled template and a user override both work the same way).
+Rather than substituting text, the resolved value picks one of a directory of `.svg` files to embed, by an extra required `assets=` key naming that directory.
+That directory is looked up relative to the template file itself first, then - if not found there - relative to the plugin's own bundled `templates/` directory: overriding a bundled template (e.g. to retouch `tide.svg`'s layout) doesn't require also copying its bundled asset sets (e.g. `resources/svg/lunar_phases`) alongside the override just to keep a binding the override never touched working.
 For example, the tide clock's moon phase icon uses:

 ```
 path=environment.moon.phaseName,assets=../resources/svg/lunar_phases